The importance of securing carbon data and climate strategy for companies.

-Thus, Traace has performed a SOC 2 Type I audit (the Type II audit is in progress) in order toattest the capacity of the organization and its product to meet the most demanding security requirements.
+In November 2022, Traace began by carrying out a SOC 2 Type 1 audit tocertify the ability of the organization and its product to meet the most stringent security requirements.

 In general, a SOC 2 audit may assess criteria grouped into five broad categories: